RAF Great Ashfield: 385th Bombardment Group (Heavy)

 During the Cold War, the United States Air Force 385th Strategic Aerospace Wing, based at Offut AFB Nebraska controlled a mixture of strategic missiles and air refueling aircraft.
 The wing provided airborne command post services and supported SAC's global air refueling mission.

-The wing was active between 1962 and 1964 and was bestowed the World War II legacy and honors of the USAAF 385th Bomb Group upon activation.
+The wing was active between 1962 and 1964 and was bestowed the World War II legacy and honours of the USAAF 385th Bomb Group upon activation.

 Postwar Royal Air Force use

 After the war, the airfield reverted to RAF control and it came under Maintenance Command as a sub-site for bomb storage before being finally abandoned and sold in 1955.

 Civil use

 With the end of military control, Great Ashfield was returned to agriculture.
-Much of the concrete has been removed and sold as aggregate, with a small section of the main runway being retained for use by light aircraft.
+Much of the concrete has been removed and sold as aggregate but a small section of the main runway was initially retained for use by civil light aircraft.
 Much of the perimeter track has been reduced to a single lane farm access road and a few wartime buildings remain in a deteriorated state.

 A memorial to those of the 385th who lost their lives flying from Great Ashfield can be seen in the village church.